dotnet/docs/docs/core/compatibility/sdk/8.0/dotnet-restore-audit.md

 ## New behavior

 If you're developing with the .NET 8 SDK or a later version, `dotnet restore` produces security vulnerability warnings by default for *all* restored projects.
-When you load a solution, project, or run a CI/CD script, this change may break your workflow if you have `<TreatWarningsAsErrors>` enabled.
+When you load a solution or project, or run a CI/CD script, this change may break your workflow if you have `<TreatWarningsAsErrors>` enabled.

 ## Version introduced